 Hosts are paid a monthly stipend for their time, and receive funds to cover the individual’s living expenses.
 To learn more, contact the Human Resources office (413) 387-1110 or email [email protected]

 We offer several internship opportunities at the Enrichment Center in Chicopee, from one-day shadowing experiences to full-time rotations.
-We are affiliated with educational programs from local colleges and universities, including Westfield State University, Springfield College, Bay Path University, and Western New England University.
+We are affiliated with educational programs from local colleges and universities, including Springfield College, University of Massachusetts, Bay Path University, Westfield State University, and Western New England University.

 Our interns work with their assigned supervisor to learn the skills and responsibilities related to their specific area of focus.
 We offer structured observation, mentorship, and hands-on practice.